 Tens of thousands of ex-servicemen lined the route of his funeral cortege to pay their last respects.
 Whether this was out of a love for the man, a sentimental loyalty to their old Commander-in-Chief, or an acknowledgement of and admiration for his abilities, we cannot know.

-Others believed that he had pursued the only strategy that could have resulted in ultimate victory and that he remained committed to this regardless of intense criticism, and that his vindication lay in having achieved that victory.
+Others stated that he had pursued the only strategy that could have resulted in ultimate victory and that he remained committed to this regardless of the intense criticism, and that his vindication lay in having achieved that victory.

 Was he a brilliant strategist who had learned from his previous mistakes to become the architect of ultimate victory in the bloodiest conflict ever known to man?